-“Eventually, you will see that it isn’t so.
-One affects all.”
+“Eventually, you will see that one affects all.”

-Lucky laughs.
-“Well until that day, I shall glory in my greed and ignorance.”
+The thief laughs.
+“Well until that day, I choose to glory in greed and avarice.”

-A sorrow-tinged smile comes and goes, but Gyrax doesn’t reply.
+A sorrow-tinged smile comes and goes, but that’s the extent of Gyrax’s reply.

-“How long until we reach Jelia?”
+“How long until we reach Elerica?”
 I ask.

 “Another week,” Ren says, “provided we don’t run into any—”

-A faint jangle reaches our ears—armor jostling against saddles and sheaths.
-I look over my shoulder and spot the four figures in the distance: a quartet of Knights riding horses, steadily approaching us from the rear.
+A faint jangle reaches our ears: the jostle of armor, saddles, and sheaths.
+I look over my shoulder and spot a quartet of Knights riding toward us.

 “Easy,” Gyrax cautions.
 “Let them pass.”

-The others voice their assent, but Ren draws a dagger and flips it into a reverse grip.
+The others assent, but Ren draws a dagger and flips it into a reverse grip.
 “They bow to Lyderea.
 We should—”

-“Under their armor and titles, they’re simply men.
+“Under their armor, they are simply men and nothing more.
 Now sheathe your weapon and let them pass.”